2018 League Rules & Playing Conditions + T20 K.O. Rules

 Bowling: One point awarded at the fall of the second wicket and one point for each additional two wickets up to the tenth.
 Maximum five points.

-In addition, where a team batting second subsequently wins the game and scores less runs than that required to gain the maximum batting points:
+In addition, where a team batting second subsequently wins the game and scores less runs than that required to gain the maximum batting points, a bonus point will be awarded for every 2 wickets intact when successfully chasing the required total up to a maximum of 5 batting points.

 (b) Penalty Points